mikel-ao/my_portfolio/index.md

 **Translation of Complexity:** Experienced at taking raw, "noisy" data—whether from laboratories, industrial sensors, or global markets—and converting it into scalable solutions.

-**Predictive & Product Mindset:** I specialize in identifying industrial inefficiencies and designing models that don't just analyze the past, but prescribe the next strategic move.
+**Predictive & Product Mindset:** I specialize in managing inefficiencies and designing models that don't just analyze the past, but prescribe the next strategic move.

 ---